 If you get a buzz out of helping people reach their potential and want to start a career in HR, this BA (Hons) Business and Human Resource Management (HRM) degree course will satisfy your ambition.

-This degree shares a common first year with several other business courses.
-This allows you to begin to develop commercial and business understanding to underpin your HR practice.
-It also gives you the flexibility to transfer to another course if you develop an interest in a different subject area.
+This degree shares a common first year with several other business courses, which, gives you the flexibility to transfer to another course if you develop an interest in a different subject area.

 What you'll experience